rverdile/ec535-project/README.md

 # EC535 Project: Centipede

 Centipede is a classic, fixed shooter arcade game.
 The primary objective is to shoot all the segments of a centipede that navigates through a field of mushrooms towards the player.
-This project is version of Centipede coded for the BeagleBone Black and an LCD touchscreen.
+This project a is version of Centipede coded for the BeagleBone Black and an LCD touchscreen.
 A USB keyboard is also required.

 To build the project, copy all files from this repository to eng-grid.
 Be sure to run: